Table of Contents

 What is respiratory syncytial virus (RSV)?

 Respiratory syncytial virus (RSV) is a common virus.
 It affects your lungs.
-It makes it difficult to breath.
+It makes it difficult to breathe.
 The virus is common in children under 2.
 However, people of all ages can get it.
 It is more serious for young and premature babies.
 Also, it is serious for older adults with poor health.
 Adults over 65 with heart and lung disease are at a higher risk for getting the virus.
 RSV is common in the spring and fall.
 You can get RSV more than once in your lifetime.

 Certain risk factors make young babies more likely to catch RSV.
 This includes: